-OPERATION REDWING
+6.10 OPERATION REDWING

 In May 1956 Operation Redwing began at Enewetak and Bikini.
 A total of 17 nuclear tests, including several thermonuclear devices were detonated.
-In November, USA officials granted the Enewetak Islanders living on Ujelang \$25,000 in cash and a \$150,000 trust fund earning 3 1/3 percent annually as compensation.
+In November, USA officials granted the Enewetak Islanders living on Ujelang \$25,000 in cash and a \$150,000 trust fund earning a 3 1/3 percent annual interest as compensation.
 The Bikini Islanders living on Kili were granted \$25,000 in cash and a \$300,000 trust fund yielding about \$15 per person annually.
 Throughout the 1950s, both the Bikinians and Enewetakese faced food shortages and repeated bouts of near starvation, as their temporary islands proved difficult to live in and inhospitable.

 In July 1957 Rongelap was declared safe for rehabilitation in spite of slight lingering radiation.
 The Rongelap people, who have been living temporarily in Ejit Island, Majuro, returned to Rongelap.
-Brookhaven National Laboratory, Upton, New York, scientists report about Rongelap that even though the radioactive contamination of Rongelap Island is considered perfectly safe for human habitation, the levels of activity are higher than those found in other inhabited locations in the world.
+The Brookhaven National Laboratory, Upton, New York, scientists reported about Rongelap that even though the radioactive contamination of Rongelap Island is considered perfectly safe for human habitation, the levels of activity are higher than those found in other inhabited locations in the world.

-OPERATION HARDTACK
+6.11 OPERATION HARDTACK

 In May 1958, Operation Hardtack began at Enewetak and Bikini, with 32 tests, including several thermonuclear devices.
-On August 18 the last nuclear detonation in the Marshall Islands takes place, bringing to 66 the total of nuclear weapons tests at Bikini and Enewetak.
+On August 18, 1958 the last nuclear detonation in the Marshall Islands took place, bringing to 66 the total of nuclear weapons tests at Bikini and Enewetak.

-MARSHALL ISLANDS RADIOACTIVE FALLOUT
+6.12 MARSHALL ISLANDS RADIOACTIVE FALLOUT

 The most fallout contaminating event in the nuclear tests conducted at the Marshall Islands was the Castle-Bravo test on March 1st, 1954.
-The explosive yield from the Bravo event was 15 Mt of TNT equivalent and exceeded the expected yield and it was feared that it could ignite the earth's atmosphere turning it into a star.
-It led instead to unanticipated radioactive fallout over the inhabited islands of the Rongelap and Utirik atolls and areas to the east of Bikini.
-The high level contours of the fallout pattern are shown in Fig. 2.
+The explosive yield from the Bravo event reached 15 mT of TNT equivalent and exceeded the expected yield.

+It was feared for a while that it could ignite the Earth's atmosphere turning it into a star; which evidently did not occur.

+It led instead to an unanticipated high level radioactive contour of the fallout pattern over the inhabited islands of the Rongelap and Utirik atolls and areas to the east of the Bikini Atoll.

 The test shot a fireball 20 miles into the stratosphere at a speed of 300 miles per hour.
-It generated 100 miles/hour winds that dispersed the fallout over 7,000 square miles of ocean.
+It generated 100 miles / hour winds that dispersed the fallout over 7,000 square miles of ocean.
 The fallout enveloped the islands of Ainlinginae, Jemo, Mejit, Rongelap, Rongerik, Taka, Utirik, and Wotho.
-The people on these islands thought that the falling ash was a mosquito pesticide and collected it in rain barrels.
+The people on these islands thought that the falling ash was a mosquito pesticide or snow and collected it in rain barrels.

-A famous news event of the period is about the Japanese fishing trawler, Fukuryu Maru, or Lucky Dragon, which drifted unexpectedly into a large fallout area.
-Its 457 tons fish catch was contaminated and part of it was inadvertently sold to consumers in Japan.
-At least one of its crew did not survive the event, and the remaining 22 crew members suffered radiation sickness.
+A famous news event of the period is about the Japanese fishing trawler, the Daigo Fukuryu Maru, or Fifth Lucky Dragon, which drifted unexpectedly into a large fallout area.

+Its 457 tons fish catch was contaminated and part of it was inadvertently sold to consumers in Japan's markets.
+One of its crew did not survive the event, and the remaining 22 crew members suffered radiation sickness.